trickstercache/trickster/docs/caches.md

 To completely purge a Filesystem-based Cache, you will need to:

 * Docker/Kube: delete the Trickster container and run a new one
-* Metal/VM: Stop the Trickster process an manually `rm -rf /tmp/trickster` (or your custom-configured directory).
+* Metal/VM: Stop the Trickster process and manually run `rm -rf /tmp/trickster` (or your custom-configured directory).

 ### Redis Cache